DMS for Compliance: Buyer Guide

 Summarize this article with

-UK organisations subject to regulatory oversight generate between 40,000 and 120,000 documents per year on average.
-Invoices, contracts, certificates, supporting evidence: each document must be captured, classified, retained and retrieved according to rules set by HMRC, the FCA, sector-specific regulators and the UK GDPR.
+US organizations subject to regulatory oversight generate between 40,000 and 120,000 documents per year on average.
+Invoices, contracts, certificates, supporting evidence: each document must be captured, classified, retained and retrieved according to rules set by the IRS, the SEC, FINRA, sector-specific regulators and applicable privacy laws.
 A document management system (DMS) provides the technical foundation for this compliance.
 But not every DMS is built to meet regulatory requirements.
 This guide examines the features that matter, the legal framework, and the selection criteria that compliance, legal and IT directors should apply.

 What Regulators Expect from a Document System

-In the UK, document compliance rests on an interlocking set of legislation and standards that govern the creation, retention and disposal of business records.
+In the United States, document compliance rests on an interlocking set of federal statutes, agency regulations, and industry standards that govern the creation, retention and disposal of business records.

 Retention Obligations